BodenAI/BodenAVMDataset/README.md

 * Semantic Segmentation (planning)

 **Planning**:
-* Release 2k images and annotations for parking slot detection
+* Release 2k images and annotations
-* Release 20k images and annotations for parking slot detection
-* Release Freespace annotations
-* Release Semantic Segmentation annotations

 ## How to Download